-The thing is, my boys only get one hour of screen time a day.
-Whether it’s tablet, TV or video games, it’s one hour and that’s it.
+The thing is, my boys only get 45 minutes of screen time a day.
+Whether it’s tablet, TV or video games, it’s 45 minutes and that’s it.

-Even though sometimes the idea of unlimited time with devices and electronics is super tempting because it keeps the kids quiet and sometimes parents need a minute of peace, I still only allow one hour per day.
+Even though sometimes the idea of unlimited time with devices and electronics is super tempting because it keeps the kids quiet and sometimes parents need a minute of peace, I still only allow 45 minutes per day.

 But with that minute of peace, comes a huge wave of mom guilt.
 According to this study completed in 2016, Screen time is the NUMBER 1 reason parents feel guilty!

 I don’t know about you, but I’m in the same boat, I have huge guilt if screen time goes over the hour I promised.

 However, setting limits on how much TV / Video Game time your child has isn’t always easy in today’s technology-forward world.

 There are so many different ways that kids can be engaged with a screen.
 Whether it is a cell phone, a tablet or a handheld game device like a Switch or a DS, it can be difficult to set limits for those devices and not deal with a ton of backlash from your child.

 Once upon a time, the simple fact that I knew I had to tell my children to put down their devices because screen time was over, made me cringe so much, I let them have extra screen time because it was simply not convenient for ME to tell them to get off their devices.